Multilevel Monte Carlo with Numerical Smoothing for Robust and Efficient Computation of Probabilities and Densities: Numerical Experiments

-\textbf{Acknowledgments} C. Bayer gratefully acknowledges support from the German Research Foundation (DFG), via the Cluster of Excellence MATH+ (project AA4-2) and the individual grant BA5484/1.
-This work was supported by the KAUST Office of Sponsored Research (OSR) under Award No. URF/1/2584-01-01 and the Alexander von Humboldt Foundation.
-C. Ben Hammouda and R. Tempone are members of the KAUST SRI Center for Uncertainty Quantification in Computational Science and Engineering.
+\textbf{Acknowledgments} C. Bayer gratefully acknowledges funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany 's Excellence Strategy – The Berlin Mathematics Research Center MATH+ (EXC-2046/1, project ID: 390685689).
+This publication is based on work supported by the King Abdullah University of Science and Technology (KAUST) Office of Sponsored Research (OSR) under Award No. OSR-2019-CRG8-4033 and the Alexander von Humboldt Foundation.
+The authors are also very grateful to the anonymous referees for their valuable feedback that greatly contributed to shape the final version of the paper.